The log minimal model program for K\"ahler $3$-folds

-Suppose that $R$ is small, then the contraction $c_R$ exists by \cite[Theorem 4.2]{CHP16}.
-Note that this proof works in our case if we replace \cite[Proposition 4.4]{CHP16} by Proposition \ref{pro:non-null-locus}.
-Since $\omega \cdot R\geq 0$ (as $\omega$ is nef), we have $(K_X+B)\cdot R<0$ and so this is also a $K_X+B$ flipping contraction.
+Suppose that $R$ is small, then the contraction $c_R$ exists by \cite[Theorem 4.2]{CHP16}, see also \cite[Theorem 4.12]{DH23}.
+Note that even though \cite[Theorem 4.2]{CHP16} is stated for non-uniruled varieties, its proof works in our case if we replace \cite[Proposition 4.4]{CHP16} by Proposition \ref{pro:non-null-locus}.
+Since $\omega \cdot R> 0$ (as $\omega$ is K\"ahler), we have $(K_X+B)\cdot R<0$ and so this is also a $(K_X+B)$-flipping contraction.
 The existence of the flip then follows from Theorem \ref{t-flip}.